ScintillatorSynth/scintillatorsynth.org/content/en/docs/VGens/Intrinsics/NormPos.md

-This example window is created with the default width of 800 and height of 600, so is therefore wider than it is tall.
-To adjust for this NormPos varies from -1 to +1 in the vertical axis but from -1.333 to +1.333 in the horizontal axis.
-As a result the circle generated is just touching the top and bottom of the frame and is centered in the horizontal frame with some space on either side to spare.
+Because the example window is wider than it is tall, the circle generated is just touching the top and bottom of the frame and is centered in the horizontal frame with some space on either side to spare.

 <img src="/images/schelp/NormPosExample.png" />